stevekm/dotfiles/README.md

 - File manager for remote servers
 - **Lets you edit code saved on remote servers in your local editor and syncs changes back to the remote server as you make them!**
 - stop trying to dev your code on the remote server using `vim` and just open the remote code locally in your locally installed VS Code
-- - also dont bother using the "sftp" extension for VS Code because Cyberduck can open **all** files in the local app of your choice
+ - also dont bother using the "sftp" extension for VS Code because Cyberduck can open **all** files in the local app of your choice
+ - thank you CyberDuck you're a life saver! :)

 ##### [iTerm2](https://www.iterm2.com/downloads.html)
 - Better terminal for OS X